Aider-AI/aider/docs/benchmarks.md

-GPT gets this second chance to fix the implementation because many of the unit tests check for specifics that are not clearly called out in the instructions.
+GPT gets this second chance to fix the implementation because many of the unit tests check for specifics that are not called out in the instructions.
 For example, many tests want to see
 [specific phrases in ValueErrors](https://github.com/exercism/python/blob/f6caa44faa8fb7d0de9a54ddb5c6183e027429c6/exercises/practice/queen-attack/queen_attack_test.py#L31) raised by